GSA/grace-cloudcustodian/README.md

         - provider.template ~v2.1.2

 * Usage
+To use the Cloud Custodian terraform module to deploy custom policies as lambda functions, you will be required to download the  binary release from Github.

 ## <a name="security">Security Compliance</a>
 The GRACE Cloud Custodian subcomponent provides various levels of coverage for several [NIST Special Publication 800-53 (Rev. 4) Security Controls](https://nvd.nist.gov/800-53/Rev4/impact/moderate).
 These security controls are designated for [FIPS 199 Moderate Impact Systems](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.199.pdf).
 Additional information regarding the implementation method utilized can be found within the [GRACE Component Control Coverage Repository](https://github.com/GSA/grace-ssp/blob/master/README.md).